Price Discrimination: Leveraging Market Segmentation for Strategic Pricing

 Imagine walking into a store and seeing two customers purchasing the same product at different prices.
 You might think this is unfair, but in the world of economics, this is known as price discrimination.
 Price discrimination is a used by businesses to charge different prices to different customers for the same product or service.
 This practice is not only legal but also a common and effective way for companies to maximize their profits.

-• First-degree price discrimination: This is when a seller charges each customer the price they are willing to pay.
+• First-degree price discrimination: This is when a seller charges each customer the maximum price they are willing to pay.
 This is the most efficient form of price discrimination but is also the most difficult to implement in practice.

 • Second-degree price discrimination: This involves charging different prices based on the quantity consumed.
 For example, bulk discounts or tiered pricing fall under this category.